marcopaglio/BookingApp/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=marcopaglio_BookingApp&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=marcopaglio_BookingApp)
 .  <br>

+## Before you start

-## Is your machine compatible
+### Is your machine compatible?

 This project runs a Docker image with MongoDB, the version of which is greater than 5.0 and requires the use of AVX instructions.
 To determine whether your CPU model supports AVX, check the manufacturer’s website and enter your CPU model number.
-Alternatively, below there are other methods specific to the Operating System (OS).
+Alternatively, below there are other methods specific to the Operating System.

-> Note: even if your machine supports AVX instructions, a hosted Virtual Machine may disable them due to virtualization issues.
-See **LINK** for fixing this possible problem.
+> N.B: even if your machine supports AVX instructions, a hosted Virtual Machine may disable them due to virtualization issues.
+See the section on [Running on Virtual Machine](#running-on-virtual-machine) for fixing this possible problem.

-### Linux and MacOS
+#### Linux and MacOS

 To check if CPU has AVX capabilities on Unix systems, run the following command on the terminal:  <br>
 ```